lqdchrm/patoro-ggj2021/README.md

 # Preparation
-* add yout discord token to .env file
+* add your discord token to .env file

 # DEV infos